cathyxuhyx/cathyxuhyx.github.io/_news/announcement_1.md

 related_posts: true
 ---

-Hanyong has been selected as the [Design & Technology Fellow](https://www.faspe-ethics.org/2024-dt-fellows/) at the FASPE (Fellowships at Auschwitz for the Study of Professional Ethics) and will embark on a journey to Germany and Poland to study ethical considerations in the context of the Holocaust.
+Hanyong has been selected as the [Design & Technology Fellow](https://www.faspe-ethics.org/2024-dt-fellows/) at [FASPE](https://www.faspe-ethics.org).
+She will embark on a journey to Germany and Poland in May and June to study ethical considerations in the context of the Holocaust.
 See report [here](https://dusp.mit.edu/news/training-next-generation-ethical-leaders-and-influencers).